 The corridor is currently difficult to traverse and potentially unsafe for many users.
-Key factors include heavy traffic (8,700 to 10,700 average daily trips), and multiple, poorly controlled intersections.
+Key factors include heavy traffic (8,700 to 10,700 average daily trips), and multiple, poorly controlled intersections (Concerned Citizens for Safe Passage 2013).
 Disconnected, non-standard pathways and physical constraints force pedestrians to enter and/or cross Mission Canyon Road several times.
 Physical constraints include historic structures, residences, stone walls, the bridge and "bottleneck" over Mission Creek, mature native trees, signs, and utility poles.
 These constraints, in combination with high traffic volumes and thousands of visitors, make creating a safe experience for all users challenging.

 Some of the most significant problems and deficiencies include: